dolph/ibm-cloud-account-pool/README.md

 Credentials are loaded into the service at startup.
 Upon startup, accounts are verified and forcefully cleaned before making them available for reservation.

+## Workflow

+1. Obtain an API token for the service.

+2. Use the API token to create a reservation request for the type of cloud account you need.

+3. Poll the reservation endpoint until credentials are available.
+An expiration time for the reservation will be provided, as well.

+4. Use the credentials to consume IBM Cloud resources.

+5. Cancel the reservation when you're done with the cloud account.
+If the reservation is not explicitly cancelled, it will be forcefully terminated at the expiration time specified along with the credentials.

 ## API

 ### `GET /`